zvrba/SortingNetworks/README.md

 ### Sorting

-The main interface is `UnsafeSort` struct which exposes a couple of public fields and static factory functions.
+The main interface is `UnsafeSort` class which exposes a couple of properties/methods and static factory functions.
 The actual sorting code is in `PeriodicInt` class.
 You are not expected to understand how it works without studying [references](#references).

 Directory `Attic` contains the (failed) experiment with expression trees and an earlier iterations of the periodic network.